 Advertising and Marketing

-- Marketing of our Services;
+- Marketing our Services to you; and

-- Communicating with you about opportunities, products, services, contests, promotions, discounts, incentives, surveys, and rewards offered by us and select partners;
+- Communicating with you about opportunities, products, services, contests, promotions, discounts, incentives, surveys, and rewards offered by us and select partners.

 Some of our processes for how we use your information can involve profiling, automated processing and automated decisions.
-We need to do this to meet our own contractual obligations, to comply with applicable law (i.e., for fraud prevention purposes or where we are have a good faith belief we are under a legal or regulatory obligation to do so), and as it’s in our legitimate business interests to engage in such automated processing.
+We need to do this to meet our own contractual obligations, to comply with applicable law (i.e., for fraud prevention purposes or where we have a good faith belief we are under a legal or regulatory obligation to do so), and as it’s in our legitimate business interests to engage in such automated processing.
 For example:

 - Identity verification: We engage in profiling and automated processing, both directly and through the use of third party identification verification services, to verify your identity (so we can confirm you appear to be who you say you are).
 We set out more information on this above and how this affects you.
 If we cannot identify you, we may not be able to provide the Services to you.
 This identity verification check will be based on the information you provide to us and the results we get for the third party verification services (which is limited to the result of the check).